OpenAPITools/openapi-style-validator/README.md

 ### To change the code

 If you want to open the project, I highly suggest that you use IntelliJ IDEA Community (Free) or Ultimate (paid).
-It is also cross platform so it should work on any OS.
-This project was created using this tool and you can just open it and shoud work.
+This IDE is cross platform so it should work on any OS.
+This project was created using this tool and you can just open it directly.
 Maybe you can use other tools to open the project but I will not provide any support.

 ### To launch

-`java -jar swagger-style-validator.jar ./path/to/spec.yaml`
+`java -jar swagger-style-validator.jar -s ./path/to/spec.yaml -o ./path/to/options.json`

+-s|-source : The path to your yaml spec file -o|-options : (Optional) The path to your json options file

+Please check the `options.json` file for example on how to provide options to the tool.

 ## To the official swagger team (swagger.io)